handled by Literatum every year.

 He knew that would mean giving publishers the software they needed to excel in the new—and often intimidating—digital environment.

 The culmination of Georgios’s initial development efforts was Literatum, Atypon’s online publishing and website development platform, first released in 1999.
 His five-person technology startup, still based in Silicon Valley, is now an influential global organization, with a team of more than 480 in nine offices across the United States, the UK, Jordan, the Czech Republic, and Georgios’s native Greece.

 Over the 20-plus years that Literatum has been in continuous development, we’ve developed a deep understanding of what it takes to power a successful online publishing business.
 Our product development is driven in part by our clients’ requirements for their own businesses.
 New features are regularly added to meet the design, editorial, and marketing needs of our expanding client base.

 A fast-growing technology company

 Today Atypon has over 200 clients, including some of the world’s largest publishers; several date back to our first years in business.
-Literatum is home to nearly 100,000 individual publications, 919 publication websites, 45% of the world’s peer-reviewed English-language research journals—and publications in over a dozen other languages.
-The platform logs more than 3 billion user sessions annually.
+Literatum is home to nearly 100,000 individual publications, in over a dozen languages and, 919 publication websites.
+The platform logs over 3.2 billion user sessions annually.